walles/batterylogger/README.md

 TODO Before Releasing to the Public
 -----------------------------------
-* Find out why the simulator doesn't show any data.
+* Profile app startup, it feels slow

 TODO Misc
 ---------
-* Profile app startup, it feels slow

 * When drawing the drain lines, try to guess the initial charging state by counting backwards from the first change in charging state.

 * If we change the system clock, think about how that would affect boot timestamps, the system sampling's reboot detection and the timestamp logging in general, and the drawing of median lines.

-* Replace the medians by something else?
-Averages?
-Least square approximated lines?

 * See if we can detect enabling / disabling of Google Now and log that.
 Or maybe when services start / stop in general?